14 Days in Slovakia

 Old Town walking tour

-Free walking tours depart daily from Hviezdoslav Square at 11:00 and 15:00
+Free walking tours depart from Hviezdoslav Square at 2 PM daily

 Evening